By Treva Walsh, Collection Project Manager

 For years, Mendheim conducted espionage on New York City’s American Nazi community and related organizations, meticulously collecting their antisemitic and racist propaganda.
 She was part of a scantly documented community of courageous young Jews who reported clandestinely to Rabbi Jacob Cohen at the Stephen Wise Free Synagogue.

-To learn more about Florence Mendheim, be sure to register for The New York Librarian Who Spied on American Nazis, a discussion about the history of Jewish opposition to American Nazism in the 1930s.
+To learn more about Florence Mendheim, be sure to watch the Museum’s program The New York Librarian Who Spied on American Nazis, a discussion about the history of Jewish opposition to American Nazism in the 1930s.